/terms/c-seo-bench · 5 min read · advanced

 • Counterpoint to Generative Engine Optimization as the field was originally framed.
 Aggarwal et al. 2023 introduced "GEO" alongside 9 content-modification methods measured against PAWC; C-SEO Bench is the multi-actor citation-ranking counter-test that the field's optimism has not fully absorbed yet.

-• Directly tests Quotation Addition, Statistics Addition (statistical-density), Cite Sources Optimization, Fluency Optimization, and Authoritative Statement Strength as 5 of its 7 Aggarwal-derived methods.
+• Directly tests Quotation Addition (relabelled "Quotes" in the C-SEO Bench paper), Statistics Addition (statistical-density) ("Statistics"), Cite Sources Optimization ("Citations"), Fluency Optimization ("Fluency"), and Authoritative Statement Strength ("Authoritative") as 5 of its 7 Aggarwal-derived methods.
 Each of those entries cites C-SEO Bench as the counter-evidence to its own Aggarwal-2023 lift number.

-• Confirms the Keyword Stuffing null finding under different metrics.
-Keyword stuffing itself was Aggarwal's flagship negative result; C-SEO Bench extends the negative-result territory to methods Aggarwal had reported as positive.
-Both papers agree that classical SEO tactic transfer to LLM citation is unreliable.
+• Reinforces the broader null-result territory around mechanical C-SEO tactics including Keyword Stuffing, though C-SEO Bench does not directly retest Aggarwal's Keyword Stuffing method.
+Keyword Stuffing was Aggarwal's flagship negative result; C-SEO Bench extends the negative territory to methods Aggarwal had reported as positive.
+Both papers point in the same direction: classical SEO tactic transfer to LLM citation is unreliable.

 • Distinct from web-search-side benchmarks like BEIR or MS MARCO, which measure document-ranking quality independent of LLM responses.
 C-SEO Bench measures the downstream citation-ranking outcome in a CSE pipeline (Conversational Search Engine) where the LLM has access to retrieved candidate documents and chooses which to cite.